Project management goes a long way back.

 Once the Internet arrived on the scene in the 1990s, it allowed people to track assignments and project details on the go and the world of Project Management changed again.

 The concept of Cloud-based Project Management was introduced in 2010.
 People no longer needed to be in the same place to be on the same team.
 Any place and any device would do the trick and virtual teams were born.
-Mobile apps became a much-desired feature for managing projects and tasks while out in the field.
+Mobile apps became a much-desired feature for managing projects and tasks while out in the field, and this page is a great example of a field service management app.

 These days, the Internet of Things is predicted to be responsible for the next shake up.